heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 ---
 layout: post
 title: Get started with Inno Setup scripts
-description: Inno Setup is the best alternative, non-MSI installation software for creating Windows app installer that is easy-to-use, completely free of charge, rich of feature set and wide range of community supports.
+description: Inno Setup is the best freeware alternative, non-MSI and script-driven installation system software for creating Windows app installer that is easy-to-use, rich of features and Open Source.
 keywords: inno setup, windows installer, creating windows app installer
 tags: [Inno Setup, Pascal]
 comments: true
 ---

-I would like to share some [Inno Setup](http://www.jrsoftware.org/isinfo.php) scripts for those who are looking to create Windows app installer for your applications.
-Also for those who never heard about Inno Setup but looking for alternative software to create Windows app installer that is easy-to-use, completely free of charge (even for commercial use) and [open source](https://github.com/jrsoftware/issrc), you may learn few things about it here for you to immediately get started.
+[Inno Setup](http://www.jrsoftware.org/isinfo.php) is the best freeware alternative, non-MSI and **script-driven** installation system software for creating Windows app installer that is easy-to-use, rich of features and [open source](https://github.com/jrsoftware/issrc).
+In this post you will find some of sample scripts I have been using to create my Windows app installer using Inno Setup Compiler.
+Inno Setup is completely free of charge even for commercial use.mediately get started.

 ### Getting started

-**Requirements**

-To get started, you need to download and install [**Inno Setup**](http://www.jrsoftware.org/isdl.php) software in your PC.
+First thing first, you need to [install Inno Setup software](http://www.jrsoftware.org/isdl.php) into your PC to get started, so you can have the Inno Setup Compiler program and some sample scripts.
 Any version will do, for me I use the "unicode" version.

 **Using Inno Script Studio**

-If you want better intuitive graphical interface for generating and compiling Inno Setup scripts, you can download and install [**Inno Script Studio**](https://www.kymoto.org/products/inno-script-studio) software.
+If you want better intuitive graphical interface for generating and compiling Inno Setup scripts, you can [download and install **Inno Script Studio** software](https://www.kymoto.org/products/inno-script-studio).

 **Using VS Code or Atom**

-If you are using [VS Code](https://code.visualstudio.com/)/[Atom](https://atom.io/) editor to edit Inno Setup scripts, you download and install Inno Setup extension for the syntax coloring:
+If you are using [VS Code](https://code.visualstudio.com/)/[Atom](https://atom.io/) editor to edit Inno Setup scripts, you download and install Inno Setup extension for the script syntax highlighting:

 - VS Code: [Inno Setup for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=idleberg.innosetup)
 - Atom: [Inno Setup for Atom](https://atom.io/packages/language-innosetup)

-I use both of them because I use both VS Code and Atom.
-I really love both editors!

-_PS: As far as I know, VS Code and Atom are using Inno Setup to create their Windows installer package._
+_P/S: For your information, VS Code and Atom are also using Inno Setup to create their Windows installer package._

 **Using Inno Setup in your automated build system**